meannoharm/NotionNext/README.md

 - nobelium and material theme can choice
 - Optimized for Next.js and Vercel

+## Warning

+This project is actively under development.
+Welcome to follow its progress, provide feedback, or contribute to its development.

 ## Quick Start

 ### Deploy on Vercel with one Click